Excel INDEX Function

 - area_num - [optional] The range in reference that should be used.

-The formulas below show how INDEX can be used to get a value:
+The formulas below show how INDEX can be used to get a value from a two-dimensional range:

 =INDEX(A1:A5,2) // returns A2

 In a typical formula, you'll see the value in cell A2 as the result, so it's not obvious that INDEX is returning a reference.
-However, this is a useful feature in formulas like this one, which uses INDEX to dynamically return the sum of an entire column.
+However, this is a useful feature in formulas like this one, which uses INDEX to create a dynamic named range.
+You can use the CELL function to report the reference returned by INDEX.

 - If both row_num and col_num are supplied, INDEX returns the value in the cell at the intersection of row_num and col_num.